-Balance sheet contraction, rising performing loans (NPLs), erosion of capital buffers and liquidity pressures affected the Slovenian banking system from the onset of the crisis.
+Balance sheet contraction, rising performing loans, erosion of capital buffers and liquidity pressures affected the Slovenian banking system from the onset of the crisis.
 All Slovenian banks, large state-owned banks in particular, have suffered sizeable losses and have significantly shrunk their balance sheets since the beginning of the crisis in 2008.
 The first phase of deleveraging was triggered by the international financial crisis.
-Many elements specific to Slovenian, such as the high debt leverage of the corporate sector, the significant involvement of the state in the economy and shortcomings in risk management and corporate governance, were revealed and reinforced by the crisis, triggering a sharp increase in NPLs in banks.
+Many Slovenian-specific elements such as the high debt leverage of the corporate sector, the significant involvement of the state in the economy and short-comings in risk management and corporate governance, were revealed and reinforced by the crisis, triggering a sharp increase in non-performing loans in banks.
 These credit quality trends, together with deteriorating collateral values, quickly eroded capital bases and market confidence.